The Story Behind the Story:

 “People were proud of their industry and they wanted to show us their industry,” Lucas said.
-“They wanted us to see as much as we could see.
+“They wanted us to see as much as we could.
 They wanted to share ideas.
-Most of the people were very curious about life in the U.S. compared to life there.
+Most of the people were very curious about life in the US compared to life there.
 They wanted to know what we thought of them and how we felt about our government.”

-“Once they realized you have respect for their society and culture,” he said, “it was very easy to make very close friendships very quickly.”
+“Once they realised you have respect for their society and culture,” he said, “it was very easy to make very close friendships very quickly.”

 “They had such a tremendous amount of focus and ambition, not just ambition to do well in business, but to do extremely well in whatever they do,” he said.
 “I saw that in the factories, too.
 The focus was amazing: they have a vision of where they want to be and they work hard at it and they have the patience for it.
 I found a tremendous amount of confidence in people for their future in China.”

-Lucas said that China for years had the bad rap of being “the knock-off country,” but he saw a lot of innovation and attention to quality and detail in the manufacturing facilities they visited.
+Lucas said that, for years, China had had the bad rap of being “the knock-off country”, but he saw a lot of innovation and attention to quality and detail in the manufacturing facilities they visited.